Can You Get Chlamydia In The Eye?

 Table of Contents

 Chlamydia is a common sexually transmitted infection (STI), affecting both men and women.
-According to the NHS, it is most common in those that are under the age of 25.
+According to the NHS, it is most common in sexually active young adults under the age of 25.
 Chlamydia is passed on through unprotected sex or contact with infected semen or vaginal fluid.
+Whilst it is predominantly known as a genital infection, it can affect the eyes.

-Chlamydia in the eye occurs when chlamydia trachomatis (the bacteria that causes the infection), makes direct contact with the mucous membrane (the wet part of the eye).
+Chlamydia in the eye occurs when chlamydia trachomatis (the bacteria that causes the infection), comes in contact with the mucous membrane (the wet part of the eye).
 It is also known as chlamydia conjunctivitis, or ocular chlamydia.
 Symptoms of early-stage chlamydia eye infections can be slow to develop.
-However, they usually progress to cause irritation, pain, swelling and discharge, usually affecting one eye only.
+However, eye chlamydia can cause irritation, pain, swelling and discharge, usually affecting one eye only.
 These symptoms are similar to other bacterial eye infections such as conjunctivitis, but the cause, treatments and recovery times differ.

-You can catch a chlamydia eye infection when your eye comes into direct contact with the genital fluid of an infected person.
+You can catch a chlamydia eye infection if your eyes come into direct contact with the genital fluid of an infected person.
 This can include:

-• Touching or rubbing your eyes after coming into contact with an infected person (this would need to be done quickly as the chlamydia trachomatis infection cannot survive for long outside the human body)
+- Touching or rubbing your eyes after coming into contact with an infected person (this would need to be done quickly as chlamydia trachomatis cannot survive for long outside the human body)

-• Passing it onto your baby if you have a natural birth whilst you have chlamydia
+- Passing the infection onto your baby if you have a natural birth whilst you are infected

 The symptoms of eye chlamydia can be the same as other bacterial eye infections such as pink eye.